General (scope, criteria, time limits)

 (a) A Subsequent Application where “the applicant submitted the same claim without presenting any new elements”;

-(b) An application submitted by a person, who was previously processed as a family member and signed a waiver to give up on his or her right to make a personal application, where the person submits a personal application: (i) either after the rejection of the original application, without presenting any additional elements; or (ii) or at any stage during the processing of the original application, without presenting any justifiable reason;
+(b) An application submitted by a person, who was previously processed as a family member and signed a waiver to give up on their right to make a personal application, where the person submits a personal application: (i) either after the rejection of the original application, without presenting any additional elements; or (ii) or at any stage during the processing of the original application, without presenting any justifiable reason;

 (c) An application by a person who arrived in Türkiye from a First Country of Asylum;